 Are you think what size is best for backpacking?
 So, the perfect pack for most hiking and travel day trips is 21–35 liters.
 There’s enough space to carry food, and clothing as well as some extras like a camera or book but not too much so you’ll have an easy time carrying all your necessities on foot without feeling weighed down.

 For longer journeys where more stuff needs coverage, such as climbing missions, etc., we recommend 36 – 50 L bags, which are ideal because they provide additional reliability if anything happens.

 The Exos 58 from Osprey has been a favorite in this category for years because it offers excellent organization, comfort, and quality materials.

-The pack is lightweight (6 pounds) combined with high volume storage options that let you carry everything needed on your hike without feeling too weighed down or Target-tested by other shoppers.
+The pack is lightweight (6 pounds) and combined with high-volume storage options that let you carry everything needed on your hike without feeling too weighed down or Target-tested by other shoppers.